Skip to main content

 Dealers may offer a money factor higher than the ‘buy rate’ (what the captive finance company charges) and pocket the spread — similar to dealer markup on conventional loans.
 Ask the F&I manager for the buy rate and the dealer markup separately.
 Some states require disclosure; most don’t.

-Under the Consumer Leasing Act (15 USC § 1667b), closed-end lease disclosures must include the total of scheduled payments, but not the money factor or APR — a notable consumer protection gap.
+Under the Consumer Leasing Act (Regulation M, 15 U.S.C. § 1667), closed-end lease disclosures must include the total of scheduled payments, but not the money factor or APR — a notable consumer protection gap that the Consumer Financial Protection Bureau flags as a frequent source of auto-financing complaints.

 Residual value: the number that drives lease economics